 Accounting Policies: Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the Organization are described in the notes to the financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during the year.
+The new accounting standards regarding lease accounting and reporting was adopted.
+The application of existing policies was not changed during the year.
 We noted no transactions entered into by the Organization during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.